 Vertigo in cats is a balance disorder that commonly affects the animals around the age of 12 or 13 years of age.
-And while the symptoms of vertigo are frightening to pet owners and cats alike, this is a non-lethal disorder that often clears up on its own.
-However, if you think your cat may be suffering from vertigo it is important to seek immediate veterinary treatment to ease his discomfort and accurately identify the cause of his symptoms.
+And while the symptoms of vertigo are frightening to both pet owners and cats, this is a non-lethal disorder that often clears up on its own.
+However, if you think your cat might be suffering from vertigo, it is important to seek immediate veterinary treatment to ease his discomfort and accurately identify the cause of his symptoms.

 There are two types of vertigo.
-The first, referred to as central vestibular disease, is a result of an abnormality in the brain of a cat.
-The second, peripheral vestibular disease, is a result of a disorder of the nerves of the inner ear.
-The cause of the second--and most common--type of vertigo is largely unknown (although ear infections can precipitate it).
+The first, referred to as central vestibular disease, is a result of an abnormality in the cat's brain.
+The second, peripheral vestibular disease, is a result of a disorder of the inner ear nerves.
+The cause of the second, and most common type of vertigo in pets, is largely unknown (although ear infections can precipitate it).
 If your cat has vertigo for which a cause cannot be found, it is referred to as idiopathic vertigo.

 But vertigo can also be confused with a more common cat affliction: seizure.
 A cat that is having a seizure may exhibit the same, sudden-onset symptoms.
 However, the most obvious symptom that distinguishes vertigo from stroke is loss of consciousness.
 A cat with vertigo will merely be disoriented, while one that is having a stroke will lose consciousness during the seizure.

-If you think that your cat may be suffering from vertigo, you should call your veterinarian as soon as possible.
-And keep in mind that vertigo is a frightening and confusing experience for any cat.
-Comforting and speaking soothingly may make her less frightened.
+If you think that your cat may be suffering from vertigo, you should call your veterinarian immediately.
+Keep in mind that vertigo is a frightening and confusing experience for any cat.
+Comforting and speaking soothingly can make her less frightened.

 If the cause of your cat's vertigo cannot be determined (idiopathic) your doctor will simply treat your cat's nausea and other symptoms.
 Idiopathic vertigo often goes away on its own over the course of a few days or weeks.